Husnain56/Store-Backup-in-S3/README.md

 This user would use python to configure AWS using Boto3

-# Steps to create a IAM user:
+# Steps to Create a IAM user:

   1.Search AMI in AWS Console